arjun0200/Emojify/README.md

 # Emojify
-This algorithm can detect emoji automatically by checking sentences and words
+This algorithm can detect emoji automatically by checking sentences and words.

+There are two methods one is baseline method and another one is using keras to detect emoji through words

 * In many emoji interfaces, we need to remember that ❤️  is the "heart" symbol rather than the "love" symbol.